IBT-FMI/StereotaXYZ/README.md

 ### 3D Auto-Sliced View with Anatomical Background

 StereotaXYZ can produce volumetric data representations of all elements of interest, registered to the coordinate space of a template.
-Angles can be specified “in 3D” - meaning that the elements of interest are not constrained to a specific YZ or XZ plane.
+Angles can be specified in 3D - meaning that the elements of interest are not constrained to a specific YZ or XZ plane.
 In this case YZ and XZ angles have to be specifically selected.

+This full 3D-aware visualization can be obtained from the `stereotaxyz plot3d` command line interface (internally calling the `stereotaxyz.plotting.xyz()` function).
-A basic example of this plotting features (though all elements here lie in the same YZ plane) can be produced by:
+A basic usage example of this function is (incidentally, all elements here lie in the same YZ-plane, but this is not required):

 ```
 stereotaxyz plot3d ~/src/stereotaxyz/example_data/skull_6465.csv DR -y 45 --save-as plot3d.png
 ```

-And looks like the following image:
+Which produces the following image:

 ![Plot 3D](http://www.chymera.eu/img/examples/stereotaxyz/plot3d.png "Plot 3D")

-### 2D Constant-X View with Clear Grid Background
+### 2D (Constant-X) View with Clear Grid Background

 A simple 2D visualization of the elements of interest can be created with the `stereotaxyz plot2d` command line interface (internally calling the `stereotaxyz.plotting.yz()` function).
-A basic usage example of this function, is:
+A basic usage example of this function is (this function requires all elements to lie in the same YZ-plane):

 ```
 stereotaxyz plot2d ~/src/stereotaxyz/example_data/skull_6465.csv DR -a 45 --save-as plot2d.png
 ```

-which produces the following feature:
+Which produces the following image:

 ![Plot 2D](http://www.chymera.eu/img/examples/stereotaxyz/plot2d.png "Plot 2D")

 ### Text Summary

-In case no visualization is needed, the computed coordinates for accessing a defined target at a defined angle can be outputted as text.
+In case no visualization is needed, the computed coordinates for reaching a defined target at a defined angle can be outputted as text.
-From the command:
+This is done via the `stereotaxyz text` command line interface.
+A basic usage example of this function is:

 ```
 stereotaxyz text ~/src/stereotaxyz/example_data/skull_6465.csv DR -y 45
 ```

-You can get the following output:
+Which returns the following text to the terminal:

 ```
 You have selected: